Gifted & Talented

 Tappan Zee High School

-In addition to Honors and Advanced Placement classes in all content areas, Tappan Zee High School offers the rigorous Project Lead the Way engineering sequence, Virtual High School courses and dual-enrollment opportunities.
+In addition to Honors and Advanced Placement classes in all content areas, Tappan Zee High School offers the rigorous Project Lead the Way engineering pathway, Virtual High School courses and dual-enrollment opportunities.
 Students also discover and develop interests through a rich assortment of extracurricular activities, honor societies and performing arts groups.